LT4CPR/2026_aacl_workshop/shared_task/data/DATASHEET.md

 Stated because they affect what the data can support.

+**Reference statements can assert more than their cited posts state.** This is the most consequential limitation and takes two forms.

-**Reference reports can assert slightly more than a sample establishes.** A statement supported by several posts survives when at least one of them is present, so it can be retained on a subset of its evidence.
-This concentrates in the earliest windows and in sections that are not scored.
+The first is partial attestation: a statement supported by several posts survives when at least one of them is present, so it can be retained on a subset of its evidence.
+This concentrates in the earliest windows.

+The second is more general.
+Rule R1 keeps a statement when a post expresses one of its events; it does not require the post to state what the statement says.
+Because surface realization preserves the event and its principal entity but not every attribute, a statement can survive on evidence that names the event and omits its specifics.
+A statement recording that an alert level moved from Green to Yellow, for example, may cite posts that report only a tremor.
+Numeric figures were made first-class content during development and are now stated in the posts that evidence them, but named categorical values -- alert levels, order states, thresholds -- were not given the same treatment.

+An entailment-based audit of the released reference statements is provided with the release (`audit_faithfulness.py`), classifying each statement against its cited posts as supported, unsupported, or contradicted.
+Users evaluating faithfulness should be aware that the reference itself is not fully entailed by the posts, and should consult that audit before treating reference statements as a faithfulness ceiling.

-**Confidence labels are unevenly distributed.** Roughly three quarters of statements are `confirmed` and one quarter `potential`; `absent` and `announced` together account for under one percent, which is too few to learn from reliably.
+**Confidence labels are unevenly distributed.** Roughly three quarters of statements are `confirmed` and one quarter `unconfirmed`.
+The released vocabulary is binary; a finer four-level scheme is retained internally but three of its levels were too sparse to learn or score reliably.

 **Figure extraction is heuristic.** The derivation rules locate numeric figures by pattern matching, so unusual phrasings can be missed and a small number of